Are Bluetooth Speakers Allowed on Planes? | Yes, But!

 But, we would say, you should confirm this with your airline at the check-in counter, when you drop your luggage, as there may be a variance to the rule.

-Can Bluetooth Portable Speakers Be Checked In: Hand Luggage?
+Can Bluetooth Portable Speakers Be in a Carry-on Bag?

-It seems that hand luggage is a little clearer on this and yes, you can take your Bluetooth speaker on board in your hand luggage.
+It’s pretty clear that the answer is yes, you can take your Bluetooth speaker on board in your hand luggage.
 A few things to remember here is that we are talking about mini and smallish Bluetooth speakers like the ones below.

 If this does happen, the only way you will be able to claim the loss is, if you have travel insurance that covers your luggage and electronic devices, such as speakers, for loss.